yblir/vllm-learn/docs/source/models/supported_models.md

 ##### Quantization

 Transformers fallback has supported most of available quantization in vLLM (except GGUF).
-See [Quantization page](#quantization-index) for more information about supported quantization in vllm2.
+See [Quantization page](#quantization-index) for more information about supported quantization in vllm.

 ##### LoRA